PizzaWithMilk/Github-tracker-template/README.md

 If the `.github/workflows/` folder doesn't already exist in that repo, you'll need to create it.
 Two ways to do this:

 - **Directly on GitHub.com (no software needed):** Open your repo in a browser → click **Add file → Create new file**.
 In the box where you'd normally type a filename, type the *entire path* including the folders, like this: `.github/workflows/release-monitor.yml`.
 As soon as you type each `/`, GitHub automatically creates that folder for you — you don't need to create `.github` and `workflows` as separate steps.
-Paste in the full contents of the template file.
+Paste in the full contents of the template file, then scroll down and click **Commit changes**.
 - **On your own computer, using git:** inside a local copy (clone) of the repo, run `mkdir -p .github/workflows` to create the folder, save the template file inside it (keep the `.yml` file ending), then run `git add .github/workflows/<filename>.yml`, `git commit -m "Add repo monitor"`, and `git push` to send it up to GitHub.

 The exact filename you save it as inside that folder doesn't matter — `release-monitor.yml`, `otd-monitor.yml`, anything — as long as it ends in `.yml` and sits inside `.github/workflows/`.